heynoparking/To-do-List/README.md

 ```
 ## Main Feature

-1. Input value in input area to create new record.
+1. Input value in input area & click the submit button to create new record.
 2. Double click the item to edit record.
 3. Click the trash can icon to delete item.